craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Heritages/Elven Specifics.md

 Traditional summer elf culture promotes impulse and fruitless joy, so long as their actions would not impede their Walk.

 #### Autumn Elves
-Autumn elves, also known as the High Elves, first came to the southeast of [[Central Alaturmen]], the area now known as [[The Fiefdoms of the Combine]].
+Autumn elves, also known as the High Elves, first came to the southeast of [[Central Alaturmen]], the area now known as [[The Baronies of the Combine]].
 There, they used their progenitor's natural magics in the battle for power and resources ever-present in the Fiefdoms.

 The traditional culture of the Autumn elves requires respect to be given to those who have spent their time mastering their skills.